brenna-c-kelly/brenna-c-kelly.github.io/_pages/about.md

 `Methods.` For my dissertation, I am using a combination of statistical and deep learning methods for estimating exposure and the effects of exposures.
 I am interested in spatiotemporal analysis, as well as understanding (and remedying) bias and missingness.
 Scalable computing is essential for a lot of my work.
 As an epidemiologist, I'm particularly interested in causal methods and interpretable machine learning.

 **Current positions**
-I am a research assistant in the Department of Obstetrics & Gynecology and School of the Environment, Society & Sustainability, and I am also spending my summer as a data science intern at Oak Ridge National Laboratory.
+I am a research assistant in the Department of Obstetrics & Gynecology and School of the Environment, Society & Sustainability.
+I am also spending my summer as a data science intern at Oak Ridge National Laboratory.